 Ralph Lagergren’s cell phone “protection” won’t protect him when he tries to invoke a buyback clause.
 Is he out of luck?

-Question: I bought an insurance policy for my Verizon phone through ProtectCell two years ago.
+I bought an insurance policy for my Verizon phone through ProtectCell two years ago.
 I didn’t receive any paperwork from the phone re-seller for Verizon, but wrote the information down on my Verizon contract and also in my day planner.

-I was told that if I kept the phone in good shape and had no claims that I could basically get back what I had paid in insurance.
+If I kept the phone in good shape and had no claims that I could basically get back what I had paid in insurance.
 I bought a protective case and screen protector to ensure I had a chance of getting back the full price of the contract.
 They stated that at the end of two years I would get 25 percent of the retail value.

 ProtectCell claimed it had sent an email, which constituted a contract, stating all these facts.
 I did not receive any emails from their company.
 They said I was still bound legally by the contract they sent out.